-Are you burdened with property liens or tax problems in New Jersey, Brooklyn, Queens, Long Island?
+Are you burdened with property liens or tax problems in North Carolina & New Jersey?
 You don’t have to feel stuck.
 Learn how to sell your house with liens or tax burdens in our latest post.

-As a homeowner in New Jersey, Brooklyn, Queens, Long Island, it can feel impossible to sell your house with liens or tax problems.
+As a homeowner in North Carolina & New Jersey, it can feel impossible to sell your house with liens or tax problems.
 If you don’t have the cash to pay off the debt, you could be stuck with the property for much longer than you would like, driving you even further into debt.
 In the post, you will learn more about property liens along what you can do to sell your house no matter what you are up against.

 What Is A Lien?

 Per Investopedia, “A property lien is a legal claim on assets which allows the holder to obtain access to the property if debts are not paid.
 A property lien must be filed and approved by a county records office or state agency.
 It is then delivered to the property holder with specific terms notifying them that action has been taken to repossess a piece of property.”

 In the case of real estate, your lender may place a lien on the house if you are not paying your mortgage in a timely manner.
 Homeowners can also be hit with a mechanic’s lien or a judgment lien when work is performed on the property without any payment ever received.
 If the homeowner isn’t able to pay off the lien, the issuing party has the ability to foreclose on the property.
 By placing a lien on the property, the creditor stops your ability to sell the house until the debt has been repaid in full.